SaiGuntabonu/iOS-Portfolio-Guntabonu22/README.md

 <img width="316" alt="Screen Shot 2022-04-06 at 9 46 58 PM" src="https://user-images.githubusercontent.com/59212272/162110241-4dc1b305-1370-468b-8cf7-4ba7a46f5e87.png">

-Knight is a metrovania game in progress.
+Knight is a metrovania game on the [App Store](https://apps.apple.com/tt/app/spelunk-knight/id1612481607).
 Using the same SpriteKit framework from Astro Portal, we are trying to create an open-world game.
-The end result will be a game similar to Hollow Knight.
-I am also excited to design autonomus bots that work as bosses and NPCs.
-I am looking to stay highly organized with the code and avoid redundancy.
-Again, one of the biggest challeneges will be creating art and other assets especially since Knight is a game that is reliant on combat animation.
+The most challenging part of creating the game was coding the autonomus bots that work as bosses, NPCs, and enemies.
+We also created multiple abilities including a punch, sword, and projectile.
+I tried to stay highly organized with the code by avoiding redundancy.
+Again, one of the biggest challeneges was creating art and other assets especially since Knight is a game that is reliant on combat animation.

 ### 2021: [Astro Portal](https://github.com/EPHS-iOS/Astro-Portal.git)